kubeflow/examples/american-express-default-kaggle-competition/README.md

 In this example we are going to convert this generic [notebook](https://github.com/josepholaide/examples/blob/amex/american-express-default-kaggle-competition/american-express-default-prediction-kale.ipynb) based on the [Kaggle American Express - Default Prediction](https://www.kaggle.com/competitions/amex-default-prediction) competition into a Kubeflow pipeline.

-The objective of this task is to correctly predicting credit default using a large scale industrial dataset from American Express
+The objective of this task is to correctly predict credit default using a large scale industrial dataset from American Express

 # Testing Environment